 PhD in Biological Sciences

 Watching jumping spiders and analysing their spatial behaviour is all in a day’s work for Samuel.
-The PhD student, originally from Mexico, has been studying the behaviour patterns of spiders for the last year at UC.
+The UC graduate, originally from Mexico, spent his time at UC studying the behaviour patterns of spiders.

-The nature of his studies gives him the opportunity to get out of the classroom and into nature.
+The nature of his studies gave him the opportunity to get out of the classroom and into nature.

 ‘Jumping spiders are generally active during the day, so it is very practical in terms of work schedule.
 Even though I go to the field to collect spiders, all my research is based on observations in the laboratory.’